 There are too many variables for us to confirm the brackets will fit the windows in any particular model, often window designs change from year to year also.
 To guide you we can advise that if the bottom of the window is level and does not have a blind housing at the base there is a good chance the brackets will fit without issue.
 On accommodation with a folding or rolling blind at the bottom of the window removing the clamp on the bracket often means the unit will fit the window.
-We do however offer the option for customers to try-out (with a returnable deposit) a pair of brackets to check the suitability on the leisure vehicle window.
+Some customer's have fabricated brackets themselves or used the unit in a particular way without the brackets - please see the gallery at the bottom of the home page.

 You can visit our showroom in Essendine, near the Georgian town of Stamford, see a unit working and understand whether it is right for you.
 The demonstration unit is sited on the side of a caravan and in a room where you will be able to feel the benefit of the cooling and understand further how the brackets work.
 Please call our office if you would like to visit we are open office hours Monday to Friday, we are not open at weekends.
 Please call 01780 761372 to book a time.